 One may argue that the regional allocation of public investment by the CG is designed to improve the stock of public capital of those regions with lower levels of GDPpc.
 The argument is that those regions with lower capital endowments attract more private investment if their stocks of public capital are improved.
-Therefore, public investment would help regional convergence.
+In this sense, public investment would help regional convergence.

-However, this argument is again specious (see graph 13, 14 and 15) according to the data, because although it is true that fiscal balances are (weakly) correlated with regional public investment, the correlation between public investment and GDPpc is non-existent.
+However, this argument is again spurious (see figure 13, 14 and 15).
+According to the data, although it is true that fiscal balances are (weakly) correlated with regional public investment, the correlation between public investment and GDPpc is almost non-existent.
+Data does not seem then to support the argument that the CG invest largely in the poorest regions.